Beets: Health Benefits

-- Beet greens are highly nutritious and also contain the carotenoid pigments beta-carotene, lutein, and zeaxanthin, important for eye health.
+- Beet greens are also highly nutritious and also contain the carotenoid pigments beta-carotene, lutein, and zeaxanthin, important for eye health.

 How to Prepare Beets

-Beet greens are delicious raw in salads or lightly steamed.
+Finally, beet greens are delicious raw in salads or lightly steamed.

 - Here’s a recipe for a delicious beet salad using both the root and the greens.

 If you have even a little space, beets are easy to grow, even in containers.
 They attract few pests or diseases, grow quickly, and come in many shades of red, pink, striped, and yellow.